About

 Our support vehicle leaves the previous site at first light.
 By the time guests reach the next camp, the sleeping yurts and tents are pitched, the bathroom block is in place, the dining table is set, and the kitchen tent has the stoves running.

-Every fixed-base YurtaDa camp — Kargaly, Assy, Charyn, AltynEmel — has a permanent kitchen, hot showers, composting toilets, and an off-grid solar + diesel hybrid for power.
+At the fixed YurtaDa camps — Kargaly, Assy, Charyn, Altyn-Emel — there is a permanent kitchen, showers, bio-toilets, and autonomous power from a hybrid of solar panels and a diesel generator.
 Mobile camps mirror this kit on a smaller footprint.

 A Starlink Roam terminal travels with every long expedition and lives permanently at each YurtaDa base camp.
 It gives the team a stable broadband uplink for weather updates, evacuation coordination, and — for guests who want it — enough bandwidth to call home from the steppe.